yemilad/Orsom-Cookies/README.md

 ## Introduction

-The data is a dummy for year 2019 & 2020 for a fictional cookies company, named Orsom.
-I have opted for this data to display my skills in data cleaning, analysis and visualization.
+The data is made up for year 2019 & 2020 and it is for a  fictional cookies company, named Orsom.
+I have generated  this dataset to display my skills in data cleaning, analysis and visualization.

 **_Disclaimer_**: The datasets used are fabricated and do not depict any real company, institution, or country.
 They are solely for demonstration purposes to showcase my capabilities to utilize MS-Excel in building visualization dashboard.

 MS-Excel concept application:
 - Pivot Tables: From the datasets, three diffrent pivot tables were generated and graphs plotted accordingly
-- Filters: Year, country and products filters were integrated with visual graphs to reflect desired result upon a click on any filter component.
+- Filters: Year, country and products filters were integrated with visual graphs to reflect desired result upon drilling down to specifics on any filter component.

 ## Problem Statements